SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 Further work would be to create the layout of all the DACs and use them obtain a 10 bit DAC using the sky130 tech file.

-# Contact Information:

-Sameer S Durgoji , B.Tech Electronics and Communication Engineering, National Institute of Technology Karnataka, [sameerdurgoji@gmail.com](sameerdurgoji@gmail.com)

-# Acknowledgements:
+# Acknowledgements

  * Kunal Ghosh, Co-Founder of VLSI System Design (VSD) Corp.
 Pvt.
 Ltd.
  * Praharsha Mahurkar, TA at VSD Corp.
 Pvt.
 Ltd.

+# Contact Information

+Sameer S Durgoji , B.Tech Electronics and Communication Engineering, National Institute of Technology Karnataka, [sameerdurgoji@gmail.com](sameerdurgoji@gmail.com)